hslu-ige-laes/lcm/docs/docs/modules/flatHotWater/recommendations.md

 #### Flow limiters and water-saving fittings in general <a href="#recomm_heatcompass">[12]</a>
 - Pay attention to the energy label when purchasing sanitary products.
 This indicates economical shower heads, fittings or inserts.
 - When choosing showers, fittings or flow limiters, make sure that they guarantee the right flow rates: for A-class appliances, this is between 4 and 6 liters per minute for showers and washbasins.

+#### Showering
+The best thing about showering is: No other activity can achieve greater savings through conscious behaviour every day and with such little effort.  <a href="#balmer2020">[1]</a>
+- Shower a little shorter and turn off the water while soaping. <a href="#wetzikon">[9]</a>
+  - About 8 liters of water are used per minute in your shower with the standard installed shower head.
 - When choosing a shower head, it is recommended to replace the existing one with an economy shower head.
 This can reduce water consumption by up to 50%.
 The energy consumption is also noticeably lowered.
 Economy showers also have the advantage of a pleasant, soft water jet.
-- For washbasins, the installation of flow limiters or water-saving fittings is recommended.
-Flow limiters are cheap and highly profitable.
-The amortization period is on average only half a year.

-#### Showering
-The best thing about showering is: No other activity can achieve greater savings through conscious behaviour every day and with such little effort.  <a href="#balmer2020">[1]</a>
-- Shower a little shorter and turn off the water while soaping. <a href="#wetzikon">[9]</a>
-  - About 8 liters of water are used per minute in your shower with the standard installed shower head.

 #### Washing Machine
 - Fill the washing machine as completely as possible. <a href="#co2online">[3]</a>